noise-lab/dns-measurement/README.md

 * Create a PostgreSQL database and user that has write access to the database

 * Modify the data/postgres.ini file to contain your PostgreSQL credentials.
-For the har-info field, choose the name of the table that you want to store HARs for page load times.
-For the dns-info field, choose the name of the table that you want to store DNS response times.
+For the har_table field, choose the name of the table that you want to store HARs for page load times.
+For the dns_table field, choose the name of the table that you want to store DNS response times.

 * Run the following script to initialize the tables in your database that will